V/Line H type carriage: Cain/Kirner order, 1989

+Around March 1991 ten blue Harris cars were being held at Newport Workshops pending conversion as further H type carriages, though by 7 June six of them were sighted at Dandenong prior to disposal.
+As at 22 March 1991, all sets except SH26, SH28, SH29, SH30 and LH33 had at least one carriage in the new V/Line livery.
+MTH102 and SH26 were noted in the new livery on 3 and 4 June respectively.

+The first regular use of double H sets with a P Class locomotive on each end was in the 6 August 1989 timetable, running the afternoon return Sunbury service.
+On arrival back at Spencer Street the train was split, forming evening runs to both Sunbury and Geelong.
 Once the FSH sets became available, event traffic like the Airshow trains increased to twelve-car trains with a locomotive on each end and a third between carriages eight and nine.

 From 1992

 Kirner/Spyker order, 1992

 By 1992, Steve Crabb had long-since been replaced as the Victorian Member of Parliament with the Transport Portfolio.
 His successor, Peter Spyker, authorised an order for the final six BIH carriages, 189-194 inclusive.
 These were delivered in 1992 and allowed the remaining three Short sets to be extended to match capacity.
 These final carriages were converted from previously refurbished "Grey Ghost" Harris stock, rather than the original blue cars.
 At the same time, two BH carriages had automatic couplers fitted at one end and these were reclassed BTH.

-Around this time the Tulloch railmotors were withdrawn from service, freeing the four MTH cars.
-Consideration was given to converting them to other classes for incorporation in normal H sets.
-However, it was decided to instead operate the MTH carriages exclusively on the Stony Point route, because an infrequent, isolated shuttle service would have been a waste of one of the N or P class locomotives with head-end power, better used elsewhere.
-If the Stony Point line had run from Spencer Street in lieu of Frankston, then it is quite possible that the H fleet would have been reworked with thirteen FSH and two LH sets (plus one spare carriage), all with about 250 seats.

-With the MTH cars separated from the rest of the fleet, the final BIH carriages were allocated largely at random, with the result by end of 1992 being:
+The final BIH carriages were allocated to existing sets, with the result by end of 1992 being: